FREQUENTLY ASKED QUESTIONS

 -

-We have a selection of carbon fibre paddles (Hornet and Merlin) and wooden paddles that are provided for trainings and event days.
-We encourage out-of-town club teams to bring their own where possible
+We have a selection of carbon fibre paddles and wooden paddles that are provided for trainings and event days.
+We encourage out-of-town club teams to bring their own where possible.

 -